mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 INFO Time elapsed: 2s
 ```

-Alternatively you can watch the cluster operators to follow the installation process:
+Alternatively, you can watch the cluster operators to follow the installation process:

 ```sh
 watch -n5 oc get clusteroperators
 ```

 ## Destroy the cluster

+Steps:

 ```sh
 # Compute